no382001/template_scheme/README.md

 # Compile-Time Scheme Interpreter in C++

-This project utilizes C++ template metaprogramming to interpret Scheme code. <b>It is by no means complete, or claims to be.</b> The process is executed entirely at compile-time, transforming Scheme code into an AST and then evaluating it, all within the C++ template system.
+This project utilizes C++ template metaprogramming to interpret Scheme code.
+The process is executed entirely at compile-time, transforming Scheme code into an AST and then evaluating it, all within the C++ template system.

 ## Structure